What does conditioner do?

-When shampoo is applied to remove sebum, residual styling products, dead cells, and dirt from hair and scalp it also leads to slight swelling of the cuticle layer.
-The cuticles, which normally cover the hair shafts in tight, even formation like shingles on a roof top, slightly lift away from the hair shaft.
-In this state, hair is more vulnerable to damaging environmental influences and heat.
-This is where conditioners show their benefits.
-They reduce the cuticle swelling, which once again form a tight layer with no gaps or raised cuticles.
-The hair is now ready for styling and will make it through the day without serious damage.
-Properly conditioned hair is supple and holds on to its moisture for dazzling shimmer.
+When shampoo is applied to remove sebum, residual styling products, dead cells, and dirt from your hair and scalp, it also creates a slight swelling of the cuticle layer.
+The cuticles, which normally cover the hair shafts in tight, even formation like shingles on a roof top, lift away from the hair shaft.
+In this state, hair is more vulnerable to damaging environmental factors and heat.
+This is where conditioners come in.
+They reduce the cuticle swelling, forming a tight layer with no gaps or raised cuticles.
+Your hair is now ready for styling and will make it through the day without serious damage.
+Properly conditioned hair is supple and retains moisture for dazzling shimmer.

-Leave-in hair conditioners can often be the best conditioner for dry hair.
+Leave-in hair conditioners can often be the best conditioners for dry hair.
 If your hair is over-processed or dry, a leave-in treatment with shea butter, coconut extract or argan oil is a good choice.
-Some leave-in hair conditioners contain the hair building block keratin, structure-improving proteins and moisturizing glycerol.
-These cures are suitable for over-processed and damaged hair.
+Some leave-in hair conditioners contain ingredients like the hair building block keratin, structure-improving proteins and moisturizing glycerol.
+These treatments are suitable for over-processed and damaged hair.
 You may decide to use leave-in treatments regularly in addition to conditioning shampoos and hair rinses to provide sufficient conditioning.
-Don't forget to add a weekly hair mask or hair cure to your hair care regimen.
+Don't forget to add a weekly deep conditioner or hair mask, like the Gliss® Ultimate Repair Anti-Damage Mask to your hair care regimen.

-Color-treated hair looks more brilliant after the application of leave-in conditioners containing enzyme-rich apricot kernel oil, panthenol for protection, and hair-regenerating keratin.
+Color-treated hair tends to look more vibrant after applying leave-in conditioners containing enzyme-rich apricot kernel oil, panthenol for protection, and hair-regenerating keratin.
 These special ingredients add glow to any hair color.
-Special pigments in leave-in cures for blonde hair provide a golden glow.
-Very damaged color-treated hair may need a conditioning rinse and a leave-in treatment after shampooing.
-This applies in particular to hair after frequent bleaching.
-However, your color-treated hair may be quite healthy so that no more than a leave-in treatment is needed after shampooing.
+Special pigments in leave-in treatments for blonde hair provide a golden glow.
+Very damaged color-treated hair may need both a conditioning rinse and a leave-in conditioner after shampooing.
+This applies in particular to hair that has been frequently bleached.
+However, your color-treated hair may be quite healthy, in which case no more than a leave-in conditioner is needed after shampooing.